Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 1. Add [private DNS zone groups](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#private-dns-zone-group) for the endpoints
 1. Link the private endpoints to appropriate virtual networks and subnets

+## Disable access

+Disable access to app services and storage accounts.
+The app services should have access restrictions and private endpoints **on**.
+The access to the storage accounts should be only allowed from the virtual network they are in.